aishmore/Stock-Price-Prediction-LSTM/README.md

-# Stock Price-Predictor - LSTM
+# Stock Price Precition - LSTM
 Used Long Short-Term Memory (LSTM) model to predict the closing prices for a stock.
 Here I have used the Goldman Sachs stock but it is applicable for any stock.